carlorizzante/systematic-program-design-final-problems/README.md

 1. Context preserving accumulators - to preserve context lost in natural recursion.
 2. Result-so-far accumulators - to help achieve tail recursion by eliminating the need for pending operations.
 3. Worklist accumulators - to help achieve tail recursion by eliminating the need to retain future recursive calls in pending operations.

+## 11. Graphs
+Information may naturally organize into trees of various kinds.
+When elements and/or properties of an information set are interrelated with more than one vector to the parent elements, we say that they take the form of graphs.
+Those data structures are generally defined as cyclic or directed graphs but there are of course acyclic graphs as well where data does not create opportunities for infinite loops.

+Graphs help representing complex data structures like maps, wiring diagrams, even labyrinths.
+In order to work on graphs we need to define a new type of data generically called cyclic data as well as develop functions capable of working on this new form of data.